sleepypioneer/lagreene-ceramics/README.md

 *If the above doesn't work it may be necessary

-[DJ-Database-URL](https://github.com/kennethreitz/dj-database-url) utility is used to configure the enbironment variable of the database so all that is now needed is to update the `$DATABASE_URL` value to the new local database:
+[DJ-Database-URL](https://github.com/kennethreitz/dj-database-url) utility is used to configure the environment variable of the database so all that is now needed is to update the `$DATABASE_URL` value to the new local database:

 ``` sh
 DATABASE_URL=postgres://postgres:password@localhost:5432/nameforlocaldb
 ```
-You will have to run the migrations on the local database and also create a super user `python3 manage.py createsuperuser`.
+You will have to run the migrations on the local database with `make migrate` and also create a super user `uv run python app/manage.py createsuperuser`.

 To stop using S3 for static and media files set the environment variable `$USE_S3` to `FALSE`.